-It can be tough to find the best toys for toddlers, but finding the right gift for a 1-year-old might be easier than you think: It’s that age when the box really can be more exciting than the toy inside.
+Finding unique presents for kids can feel like a challenge, but getting a meaningful gift for a 1-year-old might be easier than you think: It’s that age when the box really can be more exciting than the toy inside.

-1-year-olds moving on from baby toys are also practicing speaking and recognizing rhymes, so they’re primed for books that teach words or engage them with lifting flaps.
-In toys, look for a variety of textures they can explore with their hands, said Marie Conti, head of The Wetherill School in Gladwyne, Pennsylvania, and a board member of the American Montessori Society.
+From their first birthday onward, one-year-olds are moving on from baby toys and practicing speaking and recognizing rhymes, so they’re primed for books that teach words or engage them with lifting flaps.
+In toys, look for a variety of textures they can explore with their hands, says Marie Conti, Director of Regional Community Relations for American Montessori Society and the former head of The Wetherill School in Gladwyne, Pennsylvania.

 Development experts agree open-ended toys are best.
-Look for something that lets toddlers do what they want instead of following specific instructions.
+Look for something that lets 1-year-olds do what they want instead of following specific instructions.